openshift/training/beta-2-setup.md

     osc create -f hello-pod.json

-Remember, we already set our context earlier using `ex config`, so this pod will land in our `betaproject` namespace.
+Remember, we've "logged in" to OpenShift and our project, so this will create the pod inside of it.
 The command should display the ID of the pod:

     hello-openshift